Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 • Exposing the Opening:

 The first and foremost step is to expose the opening well so that you can reach out to the debris and clog.
-The downspout opening might be secured with screws at the gutter downspout connector, so you have to carefully remove them for cleaning.
-Start by cleaning the bottom opening, as it will be much easier for you.
+The downspout opening may be secured with screws at the gutter downspout connector, so you must carefully remove them for cleaning.
+Start by cleaning the bottom opening, as it will be much easier for you to do so.

 • Remove the Debris: